Saskatchewan Highway 14

-Highway 14 is a highway in the Canadian province of Saskatchewan.
-It runs from the Alberta border where it becomes Highway 13 to intersection of Circle Drive and 22nd Street in Saskatoon.
-It is approximately 253 km long.
+Highway 14 is an east–west provincial highway that runs through the central part of the Canadian province of Saskatchewan.
+It runs from the Alberta border where it becomes Highway 13 to the intersection of Idylwyld Drive (Highway 11) and 22nd Street in Saskatoon.
+Previously, Highway 14 ran the width of the province but the section east of Saskatoon was renumbered '16' in 1976.
+Most of the highway is two-laned with only the 6.7 km long section in Saskatoon being four.
+The total length is approximately 253 km long.